EconomyLens.com

 Related

-In contrast to the ECB, the US Federal Reserve has started reducing borrowing costs again, and on Wednesday cut rates for its second straight meeting – by a quarter point – as concerns grow about the cooling labor market.
+ECB officials gathered in Florence, Italy, on one of their regular tours away from the central bank’s Frankfurt headquarters, and all eyes will now be on President Christine Lagarde’s press conference from 1345 GMT and any hints on the future trajectory of rates.
+In contrast to the ECB, the US Federal Reserve has started reducing borrowing costs again, and on Wednesday cut rates for its second straight meeting — by a quarter point — as concerns grow about the cooling labor market.

-The ECB is seen as unlikely to follow suit for now, however, particularly given signs that the long-struggling eurozone economy is on a better footing.
-The ECB raised its eurozone growth forecast for this year at its last meeting in September, easing any immediate pressure for a rate cut.
-But the central bank for the 20 countries that use the euro faces headwinds, from the French political crisis that has pushed up borrowing costs in the eurozone’s second-biggest economy to the risk of a further flare-up in trade tensions.
+With the long-struggling eurozone economy on a better footing than some had feared, the ECB raised its eurozone growth forecast for this year at its last meeting in September, and there was little immediate pressure for a rate cut.
+However, the central bank for the 20 countries that use the euro faces headwinds, from the French political crisis that has pushed up borrowing costs in the eurozone’s second-biggest economy to the risk of a further flare-up in trade tensions and signs of slowing wage growth.

 Such concerns are firing debate about whether the ECB may need to make more cuts later.
 Rate-setters appear “split with regard to the balance of risks to inflation and, therefore, on the need for an ‘insurance’ cut over the coming few months,” UniCredit analysts said this week.
 Lithuanian governing council member Gediminas Simkus weighed in on the debate in September, calling for a cut at the ECB’s next meeting in December.

 “From a risk-management perspective, it’s better to cut than not,” he said in an interview with Bloomberg, warning of a strong euro and slowing wage growth dragging inflation down.
 Andrew Kenningham, an economist at Capital Economics, told AFP he expected the ECB to cut rates further in 2026 as inflation and wage growth cool.
 “There are now very few reasons to fear a resurgence of inflation — the economy remains so weak, the labor market is loosening,” he said.

 © 2024 AFP